 10 years of experience

-This is Tesa Rigel Hines's avatar and link to their profile
+This is John Benton's avatar and link to their profile

 Offering therapy in IL

-I am a woman of color, clinically licensed in Illinois with nearly 10 years of professional social work experience.
-I have the most experience in helping clients with depression, stress and anxiety, LGBTQ+ related issues, relationship issues, & trauma and abuse.
+I am licensed in Illinois with 16 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, family conflicts, & trauma and abuse.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

-This is Christopher Perkins's avatar and link to their profile
+This is Anna Evans's avatar and link to their profile

 Offering therapy in IL